42 Things to do in Long Beach, WA

 The tennis club welcomes the whole family to enjoy their courts for tennis and pickleball.

-31. Listen to live music and enjoy great food at [pickled fish].
+31. Listen to live music while enjoying tasty food

-Pickled Fish hosts live music every night in a cozy, chic setting with an ocean view.
+Crown Alley Irish Pub and Pickled Fish hosts live music in a cozy, chic setting.
+Pickled Fish even provides a stunning view of the ocean.
 Find their current lineup here.

 From silly hats to fancy hats, Mostly Hats has your head covered.
 This is a fun stop on the main downtown strip.